danly1200/healthapix/portal/Installation_Guide.md

 ### A) GCP Configuration Details

-1. GCP Compute Engine VM instance built with Centos 7.9 image (The installation script is tested on a CentOS 7.9)
+1. VM instance built with Centos 7.9 image
+(The installation script is tested on a CentOS 7.9)

 1. OAuth2.0 Web Client Id and Client Secret configured in the GCP Project Credentials page.
 This is required to connect to Google Sign-in experience (SIGN IN WITH GOOGLE).
 In your GCP Project, register an OAuth 2.0 Client for web application: